Skip to Main Content

 Key takeaways

-- FHA loans are available to any potential borrower who meets the qualifying criteria, while VA loans are only available to active-duty military, veterans and their surviving spouses.
+• FHA loans are available to any borrower who meets the eligibility criteria, while VA loans are available only to active-duty military, veterans and their surviving spouses.

-- You can get a VA loan for no money down, but FHA loans require a down payment of at least 3.5%.
+• You can get a VA loan with no down payment, but FHA loans require a minimum down payment of 3.5%.

 FHA loans vs. VA loans